 ADVANCED You should have made several projects and should be comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking crafters.

 Laura has written six books including The Yarn Stash Workbook, The New Knitter's Template (coauthored with Barry Klein), and recently produced the DVD Knitter's Guide to Color with Laura Bryant and the video, Yarn to Fit with Barry Klein.
-Her newest book is Artful Color, Mindful Knits from XRX Books.
+Artful Color, Mindful Knits from XRX Books is her latest book.